astro/bitlove-ui/README.md

 # Bitlove (Web Interface)

 The Bitlove web interface is built with Haskell using the Yesod framework.
-See [the website](http://bitlove.org/) for information about the project.
+See [Bitlove.org](http://bitlove.org/) for the actual site.

-The Yesod project has a [Yesod book](http://www.yesodweb.com/book) with links to a [Haskell book](http://learnyouahaskell.com/chapters) and [a second one](http://book.realworldhaskell.org/read/) (all online readable).
+The Yesod project has [a little book](http://www.yesodweb.com/book).
+For beginners, read [Real World Haskell](http://book.realworldhaskell.org/read/).

 ## Installation (for the less experienced)